-- Bio-crude is a liquid biofuel produced by biomass solvent liquefaction: pressurized, liquid phase thermal processing of biomass to form a liquid.
+- Bio-crude is a liquid biofuel produced by liquefaction of biomass using high tempeature, high pressure liquid phase thermal processing.

-- Like bio-oil, bio-crude put biomass in a form that is more easily pumped; stored; fed to useful processes; and more compatible to chemical modification, processing, or extraction.
+- The bio-crude is more easily pumped; stored; fed to useful processes; and more compatible to chemical modification, processing, or extraction as compared to biomass.

 - Bio-crude is a complex mixture of oxygenated organic compounds with a wide molecular weight range.

-- Bio-crude is more of an equilibrium product, and is often viscous, but thermally stable over time.
+- Bio-crude is often viscous, but thermally stable over time.

 - Bio-crude has properties that are dissimilar to petroleum oil or bio-oils, including